 When will applications be open?

-The application process for the December seminar will open in early-August and will remain open for four weeks, unless capacity has been sufficiently exceeded.
+The application process for the December seminar will open in early August and remain open for three weeks.
 Once the application closes, the AAMC will review applications to ensure all applicants meet the criteria for the target audience and the cohort consists of participants with a broad array of specialties and areas of focus in academic medicine, including both clinicians and basic science researchers who represent a variety of institutions from all regions of the country.
-The AAMC will provide decisions to applicants in the late September timeframe.
+Application decisions will be sent to applicants in late September/early October.

 Please sign up for updates on the seminar website and we’ll be sure to include you on all future correspondence, including notifying you on the day the application period opens.